-The Bank's objectives when managing capital, which is a broader concept than the 'equity' on the face of statement of financial position, are:

-- to comply with the capital requirements set by the regulator, Bank of Tanzania - to safeguard the Bank's ability to continue as a going concern, so that it can continue to provide returns to shareholders and benefits for other stakeholders - to maintain a strong capital base to support the development of its business.
+The Bank's objectives when managing capital, which is a broader concept than the 'equity' on the face of statement of financial position, includes complying with the capital requirements set by the regulator, Bank of Tanzania.
+The compliance aims to safeguard the Bank's ability to continue as a going concern, so that it can continue to provide returns to shareholders and benefits for other stakeholders, to maintain a strong capital base to support the development of its business.